insideout10/wordlift-docs/docs/analysis.rst

 To begin working with WordLift, once the plugin has been properly installed, we can simply begin writing a blog post using the visual editor of WordPress.

-WordLift adds to the visual editor of WordPress its own menu.
+WordLift adds to the visual editor its own menu.

 .. image:: /images/wordlift-menu.png